devops-works/ansible-telegraf/README.md

 ## Variables

 - `telegraf_enabled`: whether to install telegraf or not
+- `telegraf_autoping`: whether to enable ping module and ping all inventory hosts from each host
 - `telegraf_install_latest`: if set to `true`, will always attempt to install latest version
 - `telegraf_agent_debug`: debug mode